Humanizing Technology

 Watch the videos from Humanities and Baskin Engineering faculty.

-HUMN 25 Humans and Machines (Textual Analysis Gen Ed, offered Fall 2023 and Summer 2024)
+HUMN 25 Humans and Machines (Textual Analysis Gen Ed, offered Summer 2024 and Fall 2024)

 This course explores the tension between humans and machines, between people and objects increasingly resembling them.